drprojects/nora/README.md

 - uploading an arxiv paper (and associated metadata) to NoRA
 - uploading an Elsevier paper from Scopus (and associated metadata) to NoRA
+- uploading a HAL paper (and associated metadata) to NoRA
 - uploading your whole Zotero library to NoRA

 You can freely modify or extend the NoRA template.
 However, keep in mind that if